The Ethical Foundations of the UN Framework (Judicial and Institutional Version)

 4.10 Structural Non-Domination

-Prevention of relapse into authoritarian or exclusionary control through constitutional safeguards.
+Prevention of exclusionary or centralised control through embedded safeguards.

 5. Framing Note